utopia-foss/utopia/doc/faq/core/manager.rst

 With this constructor available, a constructor with the signature ``CellStateRC(const Config& cfg)`` is not necessary and would *not* be called!

 Keep in mind to also change the ``CellTraitsRC`` such that the ``CellStateRC`` creation is done with the config constructor and not the default constructor.
-For this, set the boolean correctly at the end of the template list to `true` as explained above:
+For this, set the boolean correctly at the end of the template list to ``true``, as explained above:

 .. code-block:: c++